 Even if not a storm, you can still contact local tree trimmers in your area to offer your free services.

-If you have the skills to prune the trees, you will likely get some firewood as well from them.
+If you have the skills to prune the trees, you will likely get some firewood from them.

-Few Things Worth Knowing – Before Getting Cheap Wood for Fireplace
+Few Things Worth Knowing – Before Getting Cheap Wood for a Fireplace

 Now you may think it’s pretty easy to find some good quality and cheap wood for your fireplace.